DaneCooper205/PhotoAlbum/README.md

+This is a standard Java Console Application.
+It was coded using Spring Boot since the libraries are easliy accessible.

+If an IDE is not used, the program may be compiled using
+- mvn clean install

+Then it is run using
+- java -jar photoalbum-0.0.1-SNAPSHOT.jar 3 ( 3 is the number of the album desired)

 # PhotoAlbum
 <p>Create a console application that displays photo ids and titles in an album.
 The photos are available in this online web
 service: https://jsonplaceholder.typicode.com/photos</p>